 The 35th annual Christmas in Edgartown is a weekend-long festival you won’t want to miss!
 Come see what holiday magic is like on Martha’s Vineyard with the Lighting of the Edgartown Lighthouse, the Jewelry Jingle, holiday parade, holiday shopping like no other, and Breakfast with Santa.

 To learn more about visiting Martha’s Vineyard in any season or to plan your trip, visit MVY.com.
-And be sure to see the full list of Fall for the Arts events on MVY.com/calendar.

 SEE YOU ON THE VINEYARD!